wbajzek/BlackAdder/README.md

 which means a total of 256 oscillators, but in my previous attempt, the envelopes seemed to be a bigger bottleneck than the oscillators.

+Also, since performance was such a killer of an issue before, I am beginning this project by making a dumb plugin which has 256 oscillators and 36 envelopes going simultaneously, so I can focus on achieving viable performance before sinking too much time into feature development.

 I have a [Trello board](https://trello.com/b/HUgnYxis/additive-synthesizer) for this project if you would like to track my progress and/or contribute.